Aditi-Barman/Phonebook/Phone Book Manager/README.md

 ## 📄 License

 This project is provided for educational purposes.
-MIT License can be added upon request.

 ---